-Average temperature in Texas has increased 2°F over the last century, slightly more than the nation's average.
-Continued warming is expected for Central Texas, as well as the rest of the nation, but emissions cuts could limit the magnitude of warming (Fig. 1).
+Average temperature in Texas has increased 2° F over the last century,4 slightly more than the nation's average.2 Continued warming is expected for Central Texas, as well as the rest of the nation, but emissions cuts could limit the magnitude of warming2 (Fig. 1).

-Based on models used for this project, temperature is projected to increase 3-7°F in Central Texas by 2040-69, whether or not emissions are reduced, because of greenhouse gases already released into the atmosphere.
+Based on models used for this project, temperature is projected to increase 3-7° F in the Austin area by 2040-69, whether or not emissions are reduced, because of greenhouse gases already released into the atmosphere.
 There are two main options for the future.
-If the international community works together to cut greenhouse gas emissions drastically (more than 70% by 2050), warming could level off by the middle of the century.
-If emissions are not drastically reduced, Central Texas is projected to warm by 5.5-11.0°F by the end of this century (Table 1).
+If the international community works together to cut greenhouse gas emissions drastically (more than 70% by 20502), warming could level off by the middle of the century.
+If emissions are not drastically reduced, the Austin area is projected to warm by 5.5-11.0° F by the end of this century (Table 1).